MeepAsleep/Py-Football/README.md

 # Py-Football

 This is a football penalty shootout simulator made using basic python libraries.
-- UI to be developed
+- UI to be developed bruh
-- Current UI works best with IDLE